 - Patients should be prescribed a peak flow meter to aid self-management

 - Best peak flow should be ascertained when treatment is optimised and symptoms are stable.
 Best peak flow is more accurate than predicted peak flow.
-Trigger points should be individualised, but as a guide, oral steroids are usually required when peak flow reaches ≤60% of best and emergency review is usually necessary when peak flow reaches ≤50% of best.
+Trigger points should be individualised, but as a guide, oral steroids are usually required when peak flow reaches 60% or less of best, and emergency review is usually necessary when peak flow reaches 50% or less of best.

-For further information on action control, including information on how to achieve a quadrupling in ICS as part of personalised action plan in patients on a fixed-dose combination inhaler, refer to the full guideline.
+For further information on asthma control and action plans, including information on how to achieve a quadrupling in ICS as part of personalised action plan in patients on a fixed-dose combination inhaler, refer to the full guideline.

 Want to learn more about this guideline?

 All Wales Medicines Strategy Group.
 All Wales Adult Asthma Management and Prescribing Guideline.
-AWMSG, 2020.
-Available at: awmsg.nhs.wales/files/guidelines-and-pils/all-wales-adult-asthma-management-and-prescribing-guidelines-pdf
+AWMSG, 2021.
+Available at: awmsg.nhs.wales/medicines-appraisals-and-guidance/medicines-optimisation/prescribing-guidance/all-wales-adult-asthma-management-and-prescribing-guideline/

 Published date: August 2020.